hphelion/documentation/network-quickstart.md

 5. Click **Next** to configure a subnet for the network.

-6. On the **Subnet** tab, enter the subnet name
+6. On the **Subnet** tab:
 	<br><img src="media/compute-network-new-network-sub.png"  alt="" />

+	- Leave the **Create Subnet** option selected.
+	- In the **Subnet Name** field, enter a name for the subnet.
-7. In the **Network Address** field enter a network address range for the subnet in Classless Inter-Domain Routing (CIDR) format, for example: 192.168.0.0/24.
+	- In the **Network Address** field, enter a network address range for the subnet in Classless Inter-Domain Routing (CIDR) format, for example: 192.168.0.0/24.

-8. In the **IP Version** field, select IPv4 or IPv6, as appropriate.
+	- In the **IP Version** field, select IPv4 or IPv6, as appropriate.

-9. Leave the **Gateway IP** field blank to use the default value for the gateway IP address; for example, 192.168.0.1 for 192.168.0.0/24.
+	- Leave the **Gateway IP** field blank to use the default value for the gateway IP address; for example, 192.168.0.1 for 192.168.0.0/24.

-10. To disable the network gateway for this network, select  **Disable Gateway**.
+	- To disable the network gateway for this network, select  **Disable Gateway**.
 You will not be able to connect this network to the router if the gateway is disabled.

 11. Click **Next**.

+11. On the **Subnet Details** tab
+	<br><img src="media/compute-network-new-network-sub-det.png"  alt="" />

-11. On the **Subnet Details** tab, DHCP is enabled by default.
+	- DHCP is enabled by default.
 If you do not want to use the DCHP server on this subnet, clear the **Enable DHCP** option.
-	<br><img src="media/compute-network-new-network-sub-det.png"  alt="" />

-12. To create an allocation pool, enter the starting and ending IP addresses you want for your subnet in the text entry fields, in the format IP_ADDR,IP_ADDR.
+	- To create an allocation pool, enter the starting and ending IP addresses you want for your subnet in the text entry fields, in the format IP_ADDR,IP_ADDR.
 For example: `192.168.1.10,192.168.1.120`.

-13. To create a DNS Nameserver, enter the `IP Address` you want for your subnet in the text entry field.
+	- To create a DNS Nameserver, enter the `IP Address` you want for your subnet in the text entry field.

-14. To create host routes, enter the `Destination CIDR` and `Next Hop` you want for your subnet in the text entry fields.
+	- To create host routes, enter the `Destination CIDR` and `Next Hop` you want for your subnet in the text entry fields.

 15. Click **Create**.

+The network is created, but not attached to the router.
+To connect to the router, see [Connecting to a network](#Connect).

-To see a graphic display of your network setup, click **Network Topology** under **Manage Network** in the left-hand navigation.{#ConnectNetwork}
+To see a graphic display of your network setup, click **Network Topology** under **Manage Network** in the left-hand navigation.

    <br><img src="media/compute-network-topology-create-crop.png"  alt="" />